Marco Longhi: Parliamentary career

 In May 2022, Longhi called for the "Stop Brexit Man" Steve Bray to be "locked up in the Tower with a loudspeaker playing 'Land of Hope and Glory' on repeat at maximum volume" because of the disruption he causes.
 He added that Bray was "griping for any little bit of press coverage" and claimed that staff in his Westminster office could not hear "distressed constituents on the phone" because of the loud music that Bray played.

 In June 2022, Longhi, in a private message directed to the Archbishop of Canterbury Justin Welby, about the government's Rwanda asylum plan, said, "Archbishop, as you appear to feel so strongly about this, will you give up two of your palaces for illegal migrants and pay for their accommodation?"

 Longhi endorsed Kemi Badenoch during the July 2022 Conservative Party leadership election.
 After Badenoch was eliminated, he backed Liz Truss.

-In October 2022, following the resignation of Liz Truss as Prime Minister, Longhi announced that he would be supporting previous Prime Minister Boris Johnson in the subsequent leadership election.
+In October 2022, following the resignation of Liz Truss as Prime Minister, Longhi announced that he would be supporting the previous Prime Minister Boris Johnson in the subsequent leadership election.

-Longhi was made honorary president of right-wing pressure group Turning Point UK in November 2022.
+Longhi was made honorary president of the right-wing pressure group Turning Point UK in November 2022.
 The group reportedly has links to the far-right, including conspiracy theorists such as InfoWars.

 In February 2024, Longhi, who is a landlord owning ten properties, opposed the government's Renter's Reform bill, which would increase the rights of tenants in rental properties and included a manifesto pledge to ban no-fault evictions.

 At the 2024 United Kingdom general election, Longhi was accused of "dog-whistle" tactics against his Labour opponent Sonia Kumar.
 His campaign sent leaflets to British Pakistani and Kashmiri Muslims drawing attention to Kumar's Hindu surname (writing it in capital letters and underlined), arguing that she would not support Kashmir while in Parliament.
 Longhi lost his seat to Kumar at the general election.